Harshith2835/VR_PROJECT__IMT2022023_052_570/README.md

 **Note**: Replace `/path/to/dataset/` with your actual dataset path.
 Generated plots will be saved automatically in your working directory.

-This includes:
-1. Dependency installation
-2. Dataset directory structure
-3. Execution command
-4. Expected output files
-5. Proper code formatting with triple backticks
-6. Clear separation between code and descriptions

-The entire section is now a single unbroken markdown block with proper syntax highlighting for commands.

 # Face Mask Segmentation